madsobitsoe/Systemudvikling2021-cookbook/exercises/index.md

 ### Task 3
-> Create a program that tells a patient whether his blood percentage (Links to an external site.) requires attention.
-Hints?
-Java if documentation (Links to an external site.)
+> Create a program that tells a patient whether his blood percentage requires attention.

 #### Solution